 We do most of the aircraft maintenance ourselves.
 Only major repairs and work required by the CAA are outsourced.
 In addition to the dedicated maintenance team, all club members are welcome to help.

-For decades, PIK members have geared up the gliders and headed to the Kebnekaise wave flying camp in Northern Sweden.
-Around Easter every year, dozens of glider pilots gather at an ice field on Lake Paittasjärvi.
-The mountain wave can boost gliders to altitudes of 9 kilometers or more.
+For decades, PIK members have packed up the gliders and headed to the Kebnekaise wave flying camp in Northern Sweden.
+Every year around Easter, dozens of glider pilots gather at an ice field on Lake Paittasjärvi, where the mountain wave can boost gliders to altitudes of up to 9 kilometers or more.